sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 **Machine Code Generation**: Cranelift generates optimized assembly for the target architecture, handling the tagged value representation, closure allocation, and function calls according to our calling convention.

 And that's the entire journey from theoretical type system to efficient machine code.
 The lambda calculus need not remain an abstract concept; it can be compiled down to run precisely as efficiently as C or Rust code with the right set of abstractions!
+Compilers need not be hard, in fact they are quite fun!